 10. Lose the Sales Pitch

 What’s link building you ask?
 Link building is when a link to your website features on another website.
 This is called a backlink.
 A backlink is a link created when one website links to another which in theory, helps boost your SEO and Google ranking.
 While backlinks can be good for building your domain’s authority, there is also a catch.
 Do NOT fall into the trap of buying backlink packages from SEO experts.
+This is one of the most important SEO tips.
 Often your website’s backlink will end up on some foreign and questionable website that gives your business no credibility and will eventually damage your SEO and Google ranking.

 It’s far better to concentrate on networking with likewise businesses and building reputable backlinks with legitimate websites.